“An oasis in the heart of the Medina with arty rooms, an inviting pool and delectable food”

 - Guest Lounge

-The 2 suites on the ground floor, Coriander and Nutmeg, are larger doubles opening onto the patio and garden - their sister suite Paprika is on the second floor.
+The two suites on the ground floor, Coriander and Nutmeg, are larger doubles opening onto the patio and garden - their sister suite Paprika is on the second floor.

 All the rooms feel fresh and vivid.
 As you will too, after using the exemplary bathroom facilities.
 One of Laurent’s pet peeves is below-par plumbing, and one of the reasons the riad re-construction took more than a year is his determination that under no circumstances would this be a hotel where the hot water was unpredictable at best, and tepid at worst!